 We are focused on reducing the impact of our events.
 Local climate investment and balancing is to cover unavoidable carbon emissions.

-We will be working with local communities to find projects to support that will help to reduce carbon emissions.
+We are working with a national partner to find projects to support that will help to reduce carbon emissions.